Eli M. Black: Death

 On February 3, 1975, Black went to his office on the forty-fourth floor of the Pan Am Building in Manhattan.
 At about 8:00 a.m., he fell to his death, landing on the northbound Park Avenue Viaduct beside motorists.
 Homicide detectives concluded that the quarter-inch glass window was broken with Black's attaché case and classified his death a suicide.
-A few weeks later the Securities and Exchange Commission uncovered a 1.25-million-dollar bribe that United Brands paid to Honduran president Oswaldo López Arellano under authorization by Black in order to obtain a reduction of taxes on banana exports.
+A few weeks later the Securities and Exchange Commission uncovered a $1.25 million bribe that United Brands paid to Honduran president Oswaldo López Arellano under authorization by Black in order to obtain a reduction of taxes on banana exports.

 After Black's death, Seymour Milstein and Paul Milstein bought into United Fruit.

 Personal life

 Black was married to artist Shirley Lubell (sister of Oklahoma oil executive Benedict I. Lubell and art dealer Grace Borgenicht Brandt).
 They had two children: daughter Judy Schlosberg and son Leon Black, founding member of private equity firm Apollo Management.

 Black served as a trustee of the Lincoln Center for the Performing Arts, The American Jewish Committee, the Federation of Jewish Philanthropies, Babson College, the Jewish Guild for the Blind, and the Jewish Museum.
 He had also served as chairman of the Commentary Magazine publication committee.
 The Eli M. Black Lifelong Learning Center at the Park Avenue Synagogue is named in his honor.